Enhancing Fatigue Detection through Heterogeneous Multi-Source Data Integration and Cross-Domain Modality Imputation: Experiments

-Experiments are executed on a high-performance PC featuring an Intel Core i9-14900K processor, NVIDIA RTX 4090 GPU, and 128GB of RAM.
-The system operates on Windows 11, with a software stack comprising Python 3.10.15, PyTorch 2.4.1, scikit-learn 1.1.3, pandas 2.2.2, and numpy 1.26.4.
+Experiments are executed on a PC equipped with an Intel Core i9-14900K processor, an NVIDIA RTX 4090 GPU, and 128 GB of RAM.
+The system operates on Windows 11, with a software stack comprising Python 3.10.15, PyTorch 2.4.1, scikit-learn 1.1.3, pandas 2.2.2, and NumPy 1.26.4.

-To minimize noise and artifacts, we apply a series of tailored preprocessing techniques to each signal type.
-Specifically, ACC and PPG signals are processed using Recursive Least Squares (RLS) and Single-channel Signal Analysis (SSA) to effectively remove motion artifacts while preserving critical physiological features.
-HR, GSR, and ST signals undergo Maximum Outlier Filtering to eliminate extreme values and ensure data smoothness.
-Additionally, all signals are resampled to 32 Hz to standardize sampling rates across various devices.

-For the FatigueSet dataset, a participant-specific normalization strategy is implemented.
-Each subject’s data is normalized individually to mitigate inter-subject physiological variability, ensuring that all target-domain samples reside in a unified feature space, thereby enhancing model comparability and training stability.

-Before conducting the experiments, we preprocess the dataset and divide it into an 80\% training set and a 20\% test set using a block-based strategy rather than random splitting.
-The data is first segmented into continuous blocks based on changes in fatigue labels.
-For instance, if biometric data is collected from 15 participants, each participant's data forms a block.
-From each block, we select 20\% of the data for the test set by taking the first 10\% and the last 10\%.
-Combined, these selections constitute 20\% of the entire dataset, preserving the temporal order and capturing all states without shuffling.

-This approach preserves the temporal integrity of the time-series data while maintaining a balanced distribution of fatigue labels, thus ensuring that the test data remained independent of the training process.
-By preventing test data from being seen during training, this strategy allows for a fair and reliable assessment of model performance while also providing a robust foundation for subsequent model training.
+The experiments include two learning stages.
+The imputation stage predicts continuous physiological signals for masked or unavailable modalities, while the classification stage predicts binary fatigue labels from the original or imputation-enhanced feature sequences.
+Tables II and III summarize the main model architecture settings and training hyperparameters used across these two stages, respectively.
+A fixed random seed of 42 is used for model initialization and stochastic training operations.
+For JacobianNorm regularization in the classification stage, the weight is set to 0.008.